ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 If it supports QUIC packet forwarding, it sets the value to "?1"; otherwise, it sets it to "?0".

+The proxy MUST include a "transform" parameter whose value is an `sf-string` indicating the selected transform.

 Upon receipt of a REGISTER_CLIENT_CID or REGISTER_TARGET_CID capsule, the proxy validates the registration, tries to establish the appropriate mappings as described in {{mappings}}.